 ACRL's online courses and webcasts and designed to meet the demands of your schedule and budget.
 ACRL e-Learning courses are multi-week, online courses delivered through the Moodle platform.
 Course activities are primarily asynchronous and require approximately three to five hours a week.

-From Tutorials to Courses: Building an Engaging Online Learning Experience for Your Audience (January 19-February 6, 2015)
+From Tutorials to Courses: Building an Engaging Online Learning Experience for Your Audience (March 2-20, 2015)

 This multi-week course will cover on how to effectively create an online learning experience at either the tutorial or course level.
 Learn how to write course goals and measurable learning objectives, create a sense of community, design or locate online education resources, and assess student learning.

 What You Need to Know about Writing Data Management Plans (April 27-May 15, 2015)